CZ-NIC/knot/src/knot/modules/rrl/rrl.rst

 This limit works similarly to :ref:`mod-rrl_rate-limit` but considers the time consumed (in microseconds) by the remote over non-UDP transport protocols.

+Set to 0 to disable the time limiting.

 *Default:* ``4000`` (microseconds)